cs544-wisc/f23/p6/README.md

 to run `nodetool ring`.
 Then write some code to parse the output, loop over the ring and find the correct vnode.

-Handle the case where the ring "wraps around" (meaning the row token is bigger than any vnode).
+Handle the case where the ring "wraps around" (meaning the row token is bigger or smaller than any vnode).

 ## Part 2: Weather Data